 I particularly like the mesh pocket on the front of the pack.
-It’s large enough to hold a complete one person light weight tent, or even a two person flysheet.
-This is ideal for stowing it away wet so it stops the rest of my gear inside my pack getting soaked.
-It also means that I can setup and break camp without opening my pack.
-This is particularly useful when it’s raining, as I can pack or unpack my rucksack inside the tent.
-Storing the tent on the outside of the pack, also makes it quick and easy accessing it for drying it during a lunch break etc. The pocket could also be used to store a lot of odds and ends, or spare clothes that may be needed during the day, if it’s not needed for the tent.
+It’s large enough to hold a complete one-person lightweight tent, or even a two-person flysheet.
+This is ideal for stowing wet tents, stopping the rest of the gear inside the pack getting soaked.
+It also means that I can set up and break camp without opening my pack.
+This is particularly useful when it’s raining.

-The optional hip belt pockets are accessed with a zip that runs across the top and are roomy enough to hold snacks, gloves, etc.
+The optional hip belt pockets are accessed with a zip that runs across the top.
+They are roomy enough to hold snacks, gloves, etc.

 The shoulder strap pockets are the perfect size to store a mobile phone or 350ml drink bottles.
-But unfortunately not my new waterproof the Ulefone Armor 3W rugged smart phone.
-Note the custom extra elastic loops under these pockets to hold gloves etc.
+But unfortunately not my new Ulefone Armor 3W rugged smart phone.
+Note the custom extra elastic loops under these pockets> I use these to hold gloves.

-A useful bottom pocket can be accessed whilst wearing the pack, and I find it perfect for tucking in maps and gloves.
+A useful bottom pocket can be accessed whilst wearing the pack.
+I find it perfect for tucking in maps and gloves.

-The side pockets are made of a fairly tough non stretchy material, which is good because I find this area gets a lot of abuse while pushing through over grown paths etc. They will easily fit a 1 litre water bottle in with room to spare.
-My MSR Guardian water purifier pump just fits in one side and I often balance that, by carrying a tent in the other side, using the bungee cords to hold it in place.
+The side pockets are made of a fairly tough non stretchy material.
+This is good because I find this area gets a lot of abuse while pushing through over grown paths.
+They will easily fit a 1-litre water bottle in with room to spare.
+My MSR Guardian water purifier pump just fits in one side.
+I often balance that weight by carrying a tent in the other side, using the bungee cords to hold it in place.

-I use the bungee cords on the side of the pack to store my waterproofs, and sit mat, which then gives me easy access to them without having to open the main pack.
+I use the bungee cords on the side of the pack to store my waterproofs and sit mat.
+This gives me easy access to them without having to open the main pack.

-Because the pack is so light weight I have used it as a day pack on occasion, and it works really well.
+Because the pack is so light weight, I have used it as a day pack on occasion.
+It works really well.

 I used my Prospector for a month-long trip on the TGO Challenge coast-to-coast across Scotland, and a number of other hikes including the Austrian Alps.
-I was easily able to carry a week’s food and all my camping gear and found the pack comfortable up to about 15kgs.
+It easily carried a week’s food and all my camping gear, and I found the pack comfortable up to about 15kgs.
 Above this weight, I got slight shoulder pain after long periods carrying the pack.